Comparisons12 min read

 Imagine handing a new sales rep a tool and having them close their first deal in it on day one.
 That's the Pipedrive promise — and honestly, it mostly delivers.
 Try Pipedrive was built from the ground up as a sales tool by salespeople, which means the entire philosophy centers on one thing: getting deals through a pipeline.

-The visual deal pipeline is where Pipedrive shines brightest.
+The visual deal pipeline is where Pipedrive really shines.
 You drag a deal card from "Contacted" to "Proposal Sent" to "Negotiation" like you're organizing sticky notes on a whiteboard.
-It's intuitive in a way that takes maybe twenty minutes to internalize — and look, for a small team that doesn't have time for a three-day software training, that matters enormously.
+It's intuitive in a way that takes maybe twenty minutes to grasp — and look, for a small team that doesn't have time for a three-day software training, that matters enormously.

 Key Features